Immune support for colds & flu

 - Change your toothbrush if you have a sore throat and clean it daily.

-6 Ways to Combat
+How to Combat

 - Don’t share towels, change your pillowcase every day.